ameliacndr10/ameliacndr10/README.md

 👩‍💻 Amelia Candradewi
 🔭 Informatics Engineering student at Telkom University Purwokerto
-🕵️‍♀️ Passionate about Cyber Security
+🕵️‍♀️ Passionate about Artificial Intelligence
-🌱 I’m currently learning Go, MySQL, Design web
+🌱 I’m currently learning Python, MySQL, Go, Design web
 🌻 Always be confident and brave in everything until my eyes see that dream.
 Contribute to open source projects🌻